Terms and Conditions

 When we deliver your Goods to you we will include a returns slip, and information on how to return Goods to us.
 If you want to return any Goods you must complete the returns slip and enclose this with the Goods you are returning.

-UK, ROI and EU customers can, at any time within fourteen (14) days of receiving Goods from us, cancel their contract and (a further fourteen (14) days to) return any Goods to us in the condition that they were sold by.
+Customers can, at any time within thirty (30) days of receiving Goods from us, cancel their contract and return any Goods to us in the condition that they were sold by.

 Nothing under these terms and conditions affects your statutory rights.